-Click Here for further information on modules/subject.
+Click Here for further information on modules/subjects.

-Study Law (LL.M) at Trinity
+Study a postgraduate Law (LL.M) programme at Trinity

 Professor Desmond Ryan

-31st May 2022
+31st May 2024

-Applications will also be considered from exceptional graduates in related disciplines in the Arts, Humanities, and Social Sciences who can convincingly demonstrate that their studies have fully prepared them for the LLM.
+Applications are invited from graduates who hold a Bachlor's in Law or a law-based interdisciplinary programme.
+Applications will also be considered from exceptional graduates in related disciplines in the Arts, Humanities, and Social Sciences who can demonstrate their studies have fully prepared them for the LL.M.

-IMPORTANT - We advise students to apply for this programme as early as possible as admission to the course will be very competitive.
-The programme is subject to early closure as a result.
+We advise students to apply for the course as early as possible as admission is competitive.
+The programme is subject to early closure.